Advocacy + Legal Resources Related to COVID-19

 The AAO will continue to monitor federal and state regulatory and legislative activity concerning COVID-19-related issues and will continue to advocate on behalf of its members on these issues.

-3 Things in the CARES Act Orthodontists Need to Know
+Three Things the CARES Act Orthodontists Need to Know

 On March 27, 2020, President Trump signed the CARES Act, a relief package that addresses unemployment benefits, small business loans, the Paycheck Protection Program (PPP), the Economic Injury Disaster Loan (EIDL) and more.
 The AAO Legal and Advocacy team supported the passage of this legislation and worked alongside other dental organizations to advocate on behalf of AAO members.